 All in all, while I detest the wholesale conflation of beneficial 1st Amendment liberties with destructive license, I grudgingly admit I’d rather deal with expansive, as opposed to constricted, 1st Amendment rights.

-So then, why then are the Ten Commandments prohibited in public buildings?
+So then, why are the Ten Commandments prohibited in public buildings?
 Why are public crucifixes and monuments torn down in the name of the establishment clause?
 Why, as opposed to the other 1st Amendment rights, opposition to the free exercise of Biblical morality?

 It wasn’t always this way.
 Early in our republic, government understood its duty to society and respected the Judeo-Christian culture.
 In 1810 New York, John Ruggles publicly shouted that Jesus was a bastard and his mother Mary was a whore.
 He was arrested, tried, and found guilty of blasphemy.